Signing up for Medicare

 When you live with diabetes, choosing the right Medicare plan can seem overwhelming.
 Throughout this process, you will need to make important decisions for your healthcare coverage to make sure you can afford the treatments you need.

 Whether you're transitioning to Medicare or are looking for a better plan, we have a set of tools with important information to help you choose the best plan for your needs.

-Once you have a better understanding of what you may need in a plan, take this checklist with you as you have important conversations around choosing a plan.
-You can also visit Medicare’s Plan Finder to compare plans at www.Medicare.gov/find-a-plan or call 1-800-MEDICARE for more information.
+You can visit Medicare's Plan Finder to compare plans at www.Medicare.gov/find-a-plan or call 1-800-MEDICARE for more information.

 Use the plan finder tool

 Find the Medicare Part D plans in your area that cover your Lilly insulin for as little as $35 a month.